Removal of Zenith Full-Auto Bolt Carrier Blocks

 In your correspondence, you request permission to remove the secondary blocking feature in order to install unmodified machinegun bolt carriers.
 FTISB cannot approve this request because the Zenith Firearms without the necessary blocking features is a “machinegun” receiver.

-Accordingly, it is clear that Zenith cannot lawfully remove the full-auto bolt carrier blocks from privately owned Zenith roller-delayed blowback firearms.
+Accordingly, it is clear that in the BATFE’s opinion, Zenith cannot lawfully remove the full-auto bolt carrier blocks from privately owned Zenith roller-delayed blowback firearms.
 Neither can it do so from its firearms that have yet to be sold but are destined for private ownership.
-And the reason is because Zenith roller-delayed blowback firearms incorporate in their design a forward pin-hole and “blocking shelf,” the BATFE approval of which was always, and continues to be, conditional upon Zenith firearms also incorporating in their design a full-auto bolt carrier block.
+And the reason is because Zenith roller-delayed blowback firearms incorporate in their design a forward pin-hole and “blocking shelf,” the BATFE approval of which is conditional upon Zenith firearms also incorporating in their design a full-auto bolt carrier block.
 Hence unambiguously, in BATFE’s judgment, removal of the full-auto bolt carrier block from a Zenith firearm would constitute manufacturing a machinegun.